NAHco-code/Loo-Review/README.md

 - we need to figure out exactly what information we need from each model, why + how we're using it, where we need to send it, etc. /* pick up issue: {  } */
     - where is it all coming from and going to??
     - why??
+* categories removed from MVP due to accessive api calls and time consuming logic

 BCRYPT NOT WORKING
 - commented out in user.js to get server running - there is a bug /* pick up issue: {  } */